alizardguy/lizardblog/_posts/2024-08-16-setting-up.md

 I am building the main site using [11ty](https://www.11ty.dev/) with a Github Action of questionable quality.
 While I am not going to be directing people to the base [alizardguy.com](https://alizardguy.com/) domain yet as the blog is currently the main focus, I still want there to be something of interest.

 ## Github's Oopsie
-Two days ago Github had a [major outage](https://www.theverge.com/2024/8/14/24220685/github-down-website-pull-request) at around 8:26PM ET, this happened as I was trying to link someone to a Github Issue on the [Resonite repo](https://github.com/Yellow-Dog-Man/Resonite-Issues).
+A day ago (now two because midnight rolled over) Github had a [major outage](https://www.theverge.com/2024/8/14/24220685/github-down-website-pull-request) at around 8:26PM ET, this happened as I was trying to link someone to a Github Issue on the [Resonite repo](https://github.com/Yellow-Dog-Man/Resonite-Issues).
 ![Error page of Github saying "No server is currently available to service your request"](../assets/post_media/2024/GithubDown.png)

 ## That's all